 The Indira Gandhi International Airport is the primary airport in India and is located in the national’s capital of Delhi.
 The airport is the largest in the country and is also the busiest both regarding passenger traffic and cargo handling.
 The facility has a handling capacity of over 60 million passengers.
 The airport was originally known as the Palam Airport having been built in 1962, and was used by the Indian Air Force for military purposes as an Air Force Station.
 The airport experienced increased traffic in the 1970s, and there was the need for an additional terminal to decongest the existing one.
 Terminal 2 was opened in May 1986, and with its opening, the airport was renamed Indira Gandhi International Airport.
 The terminal had a capacity of handling over 12.5 million passengers annually.
 However, after several years the airport was getting more passengers than its capacity and needed a new terminal.
 The latest terminal, Terminal 3 was opened in 2010 and now exclusively handles all international airlines.
 On the global scale, the Indira Gandhi International Airport ranks 16th.

 Global Significance Of Indian Aviation Industry

-The Indian aviation industry is the ninth largest in the world and by 2017 the international passengers are forecasted to reach 60.
-The Indian airports play a key role in the Asian markets and make India the fourth largest aviation market in Asia after the Middle East, Japan, and China respectively.
+The Indian aviation industry is the ninth largest in the world and numbers are only projected to grow in the future.
+Indian airports play a key role in Asian markets and make India the fourth largest aviation market in Asia after the Middle East, Japan, and China respectively.
 The international traffic is projected to attain a growth rate of more than 10% in the next decade.
 To ensure the air traffic growth is sustainable, the Indian Government has passed several legislations including the National Civil Aviation Policy in June 2016, which covers many areas in the aviation industry and is viewed as the most important policy associated with the aviation industry.